srkdt/eiffel-snake/README.md

 |  **Userstory 7:** Logical structure | **Userstory 9:** Game options  |
 |  **Userstory 8:** Arrow keys |   |

-## 6. Documentation - Sprint 1
+## Documentation - Sprint 1
-### a.
-Tasklist for the implementation of the User Story
+### Tasklist for the implementation of the User Story
-### b.
-Documentation of important code snippets
+### Documentation of important code snippets
-### c.
-Deduction of the test cases from the acceptance criteria of the user stories
+### Deduction of the test cases from the acceptance criteria of the user stories

-## 7. Documentation - Sprint 2
+## Documentation - Sprint 2
-### a.
-Tasklist for the implementation of the User Story
+### Tasklist for the implementation of the User Story
-### b.
-Documentation of important code snippets
+### Documentation of important code snippets
-### c.
-Deduction of the test cases from the acceptance criteria of the user stories
+### Deduction of the test cases from the acceptance criteria of the user stories